 ExCBs located in countries that cannot yet accept IECEx CoCs or whose national standards are not yet identical to the IEC Standards, shall accept for review IECEx ExTRs and QARs for the purposes of issuing local and/or national certification, thereby providing a “fast track” path to local and/or national certification.

 ExTRs may cover national differences of the accepting country where they are in addition to the requirements of the IEC Standard.
 An ExCB receiving an ExTR or QAR may review the documentation for completeness.
-Should the ExCB receiving an ExTR or QAR believe it to contain errors, the receiving ExCB shall contact the issuing ExCB before taking any action.Objective
+Should the ExCB receiving an ExTR or QAR believe it to contain errors, the receiving ExCB shall contact the issuing ExCB before taking any action.

+NOTE: ExCBs are to note that there is an expectation of a timely response from the issuing ExCB in response to enquiries or concerns from reviewing ExCBs, and it is recommended that the applicant of the involved certificate(s) be informed of discussions between the issuing ExCB and the reviewing ExCB.

+Objective

 The final objective of the IECEx Certified Equipment Scheme is worldwide acceptance of one standard, one certificate and one mark.